cbetta/dokkufy/README.md

 dokkufy server <hostname> <username> <domain>
 ```

-Installs dokku on server at IP or Hostname `<hostname>`, using user `<username>` to install the software.
+Installs dokku on server at IP or Hostname `<hostname>`, using the `<username>` account to install the software.

-It also sets up the app on domain <domain>, resulting in all apps being served as a subdomain of that domain.
+It also sets up the app on domain `<domain>`, resulting in all apps being served as a subdomain of that domain.

 ## Release notes